liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

     import com.liferay.portal.kernel.util.OrderByComparatorFactory;
     import com.liferay.portal.kernel.util.OrderByComparatorFactoryUtil;

+The Controller is updated.
+Now you should update the View layer of the Guestbook App, changing URL parameters and any scriptlets that rely on Primary Keys from the request.

 ## Updating the View Layer

 Many of the portlet URLs and scriptlets defined in the JSPs you've written currently include the `guestbookId` or `entryId` as a parameter.
-You need to change these instead to provide and use a `guestbookName` or `entryName` parameter, and use your new service layer *getter* methods in the place of the current ones, if they use the Primary Key.
+You need to change these instead to provide and use a `guestbookName` (the `name` column for `Guestbook`s) or `name` (for `Entry` entities).
+Additionally, use your new service layer *getter* methods in the place of the current ones, if they need the Primary Key of any entities.
 You'll also be making use of your new action method, `switchTabs`.

-Open `view.jsp`.
+Open `docroot/html/guestbook/view.jsp`.
 At the top of the file, immediately after the `<%@include...` statement, is a scriptlet that get the `guestbookId` from the `renderRequest` and find the `<aui:nav...` tag.
-Replace it with the following:
+Replace it with the
+following:

     <%
         Guestbook guestbook = (Guestbook) renderRequest